sixlive/phusionssh/README.md

 # Phusion SSH

-Make it easy to test SSH commands with the Phusion Baseimage.
+Make it easy to test SSH commands with the [Phusion Baseimage](https://github.com/phusion/baseimage-docker).

-**This image contains and uses insecure ssh host keys!**
+***This image contains and uses insecure ssh host keys - DO NOT USE IN PRODUCTION!***

 # Setup
 ## Config